 You will spend an awful lot of time with your acting coach working on weaknesses and strengths.
 Exercises you might do together are: reading monologues, building up your confidence, exploring your imagination, doing script analysis, understanding how to cold read, practising camera scenes, developing the art of expression, learning how to showcase emotion and working on speech, dialect and accents.

-There are many other things to consider when looking for an acting coach; there’s the question of their personality, how much they cost, what acting techniques they use to train (the Meisner technique, Alexander technique, Stella Adler, Method acting, the Lee Strasberg conception, the Stanislavski philosophy etc…) where they work, do they have their own acting studio, how successful and respected they are in their own right (i.e. have they worked on broadway, been in theater productions or starred in movies or musicals, are they a popular casting director?), what qualifications they have and if they are recommended by others.
+There are many other things to consider when looking for an acting coach; there’s the question of their personality, how much their acting classes cost, what acting techniques they use to train (the Meisner technique, Alexander technique, Stella Adler, Method acting, the Lee Strasberg conception, the Stanislavski philosophy etc...) where they work, do they have their own acting studio, how successful and respected they are in their own right (i.e. have they worked on broadway, been in theater productions or starred in movies or musicals, are they a popular casting director?), what qualifications they have and if they are recommended by others.
 But, these should come second to finding someone who you think is gifted and can inspire you.

 Remember that an acting teacher can help you out with much more than just acting tips: you can look for someone who is specialised in casting, improvisation, film acting, theatrical performance (i.e. dancing), directing, cold reading, voiceovers, commercials, musical theater (i.e. singing), and more.
-The seasoned professional doesn’t have to be a an Oscar nominee, an award winning star or have graduated from Juilliard to offer useful coaching sessions and guidance, but you should check all the same that they are passionate and have the fundamental skills needed to teach you about your chosen field.
+The seasoned professional doesn't have to be an Oscar nominee, an award winning star or have graduated from Juilliard to offer useful coaching sessions and guidance, but you should check all the same that they are passionate and have the fundamental skills needed to teach you about your chosen field.

 While only you can know if signs of a good working relationship are there, here are some tips on what to do and what not to do when looking for your acting coach.